 Rucula - Cusco a couple blocks from Plaza de Armas- GPS: -13.5148,-71.9786

 We felt this was a bargain for the quality and flavor.
 This restaurant is Organika’s new sister.
 We were told that it is under the same management and has the same sources for ingredients as a local farm to table restaurant.
-We heard the raving reviews about Organika, but when we showed up there was a considerable wait, the the hostess showed us Rucula’s menu (almost identical), gave us a coupon, and walked us over there.
-While Organika had a tiny dinning room, Rucula had several floors and was a bit more intimate.
+We heard the raving reviews about Organika, but when we showed up there was a considerable wait, the hostess showed us Rucula’s menu (almost identical), gave us a coupon, and walked us over there.
+While Organika had a tiny dining room, Rucula had several floors and was a bit more intimate.
 We were told that they are a bit more laid back about taking your time dinning and sitting around afterwards, whereas Organika tries to free up tables as quickly as they can due to the wait and lack of space.
 All this made sense and appeared to be true.

 We shared a goat cheese salad for 18 soles (about $6), had beef tenderloin with risotto for 38 soles (about $13), and grilled chicken with quinoa for 35 soles (about $12).
 Everything was phenomenal and the portions were huge!
 The salad was a meal in itself and was beautifully dressed with a great balance of flavors and textures, zippy sweet balsamic and tangy velvety goat cheese.
 The steak came out a bit more raw than medium but they were quick to correct it, and it ended up perfectly cooked and seasoned.
 The risotto was probably our least favorite, but still good.
 The chicken and quinoa were so good that even though we were both stuffed we found it very difficult to stop eating it.
 I know it is just chicken, but it was probably the best I’ve ever had.